 Backpacking is a great way to enjoy nature and get some intense exercise.
 But at the end of the day, you’re going to want some comfortable relaxation around a campfire.
 And unlike normal camping chairs, these guys need to be light enough to carry on your back for 20 miles a day!

 Nature doesn’t often offer comfortable, reclining seats for weary backpackers.
 That’s why we searched everywhere to find the best ultralight backpacking chairs for you to take on your next adventure.

 Everyone has a different idea of comfort, though, and that’s why we reviewed a variety of the best backpacking chairs.
 Ranging from simple seating pads to elevated chairs with back support, we’re sure you’ll find your favorite among this list.

-- ALPS Mountaineering Rendezvous Chair – Good midrange option
+- ALPS Mountaineering Rendezvous Chair (Best Budget Backpacking Chair)

 This camp chair revolutionised my backpacking experience.
 It’s pricey, sure, and that’s probably why it took so long for me to buy one.
 But now I look back on the years and years where I would sit on a rock for ‘comfort’ and ask myself…WHY?!

 Funny story: when I bought this home the day before we left for a trip and told my wife how much I’d spent she laughed in my face!
 And she didn’t stop there!
 She continued to ridicule me while I put it together.
 But then she saw my expression when I sat in it.
 I was shocked how comfortable it was!
 She immediately demanded to have a go herself and…here’s the funny bit…spent the rest of the day trying to buy herself one before we left the next day!